directus-labs/guest-authoring/copy-this-template-directory/index.md

 key - **request_webhook_update**

-url is `{{$env.GCALENDARHOOKURL}}` - actual value in the environment variable will be set after Google Apps Script is published.
+URL is `{{$env.GCALENDARHOOKURL}}` - the actual value in the environment variable will be set after Google Apps Script is published.

 Method is Post